YaserEi/Trivia/backend/README.md

 ### Installing Dependencies

+### Install Postgres

+Install postgres using this link: https://postgresapp.com/

 #### PIP Dependencies

 Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running: